tpcreative070/ble-kotlin/README.md

 ## Service discovery

-The BLESSED library will automatically do the service discovery for you and once it is completed you will receive the following callback:
+The BLE library will automatically do the service discovery for you and once it is completed you will receive the following callback:

 ```kotlin
 fun onServicesDiscovered(peripheral: BluetoothPeripheral)